 The two most common psychotic disorders are schizophrenia as well as psychotic episodes experienced by patients with bipolar disorder.
-Psychotic disorders are diagnosed with patients who have seemingly lost touch with reality.
+Patients diagnosed with psychotic disorders seemingly lose touch with reality.
 They are obsessively paranoid about impossible scenarios, like thinking that the TV is sending them secret messages, someone is stalking them or planning to kill them, or intense hallucinations that they cannot distinguish from reality.

 Diagnosing A Psychotic Disorder